Office of Registrar

 The Class Attendance Policy can be found online under the current academic year’s University Catalog.

-When the number of absences for any reason exceeds four times the number of scheduled class meetings per week (25% of class meetings during Summer term), the student is involuntarily dropped from the course with a grade of “WF.”
-Appeal is to the Provost.
+When the number of absences (other than those addressed in the Provost’s Excuse) exceeds three times the number of regularly scheduled class meetings per week ( 20% of class meetings during regularly scheduled summer terms, or parts-of-term), the student may receive the grade of “FN” (failure for non-attendance).